18 HOLE CHAMPIONSHIP GOLF COURSE

 4. All players must have pre-booked tee time.
 No walk-on players will be permitted.
 Tee Times can be booked online or through phone reservation.

 6. No outside alcohol or coolers are permitted on property.
-This includes parking lots and golf course.
+This includes parking lots and golf course, all cooler bags will be checked.

-8. All rakes and ball washers have been removed from the golf course.
+8. Rakes and ball washers are now available on the course.

-9. Washroom facilities on the golf course are closed.
+9. Washroom facilities on the golf course are offered.
 Washroom are available at the Pro Shop and Halfway Hut.

 13. The clubhouse and all common spaces are closed.